Jeans: Care and wear

 Despite most jeans being "pre-shrunk", they are still sensitive to slight further shrinkage and loss of color from being washed.
 The Levi Strauss company recommends avoiding washing jeans as much as possible.
-Carl Chiara, Levi Strauss director of brand and special projects, has a credo: The less you wash your jeans, the better your jeans become.
 These and other suggestions to avoid washing jeans where possible have encountered criticism.
 Cory Warren, editor of LS&Co.
 Unzipped, clarifies in a response to such a criticism:

 For those who prefer to refrain from washing their jeans there have been suggestions to freeze them in order to kill the germs that cause odor.
 However, this advice has been proven ineffective.

 Legal cases

 Italian rape trial

 In Rome, Italy, in 1992, a 45-year-old driving instructor was accused of rape.
 When he picked up an 18-year-old girl for her first driving lesson, he allegedly raped her for an hour, then told her that if she was to tell anyone he would kill her.
 Later that night she told her parents and her parents agreed to help her press charges.
-While the alleged rapist was convicted and sentenced, the Italian Court of Cassation overturned the conviction in 1998 because the victim wore tight jeans.
+While the alleged rapist was convicted and sentenced, the Italian Supreme Court of Cassation overturned the conviction in 1998 because the victim wore tight jeans.
 It was argued that she must have necessarily had to help her attacker remove her jeans, thus making the act consensual ("because the victim wore very, very tight jeans, she had to help him remove them... and by removing the jeans... it was no longer rape but consensual sex").
 The court stated in its decision "it is a fact of common experience that it is nearly impossible to slip off tight jeans even partly without the active collaboration of the person who is wearing them."

 The ruling sparked widespread feminist protest.
 The day after the decision, women in the Italian Parliament protested by wearing jeans and holding placards that read "Jeans: An Alibi for Rape".
 As a sign of support, the California Senate and the California Assembly followed suit.
 Patricia Giggans, the executive director of the Los Angeles Commission on Assaults Against Women (now Peace Over Violence) soon made Denim Day an annual event.
 As of 2011 at least 20 U.S. states officially recognize Denim Day in April.
 Wearing jeans on that day has become an international symbol of protest against such attitudes about sexual assault.
-As of 2008, the court has overturned its findings, and there is no longer a "denim" defense to the charge of rape.
+In 2008 the Supreme Court of Cassation overturned the ruling, so there is no longer a "denim" defense to the charge of rape.